jazzominy/jazzominy.github.io/_posts/2017/09/18/2017-09-18-js-webpack-plugin-setup.md

 ```

 Here we have specified `index.html` as our template.
 So the plugin will take the contents of the template and use them to generate another `index.html` file in output folder.
 Now try running the command `npm run build`.
 After the command has executed successfully, check the `dist` folder.
 It will have three files - `bundle.js`, `all.css` and `index.html`.
 If you open `index.html` file you'll notice that `bundle.js` has been included twice.
 This is because in template `index.html` we already had a `script` tag for `bundle.js` and one more tag is injected by the `HtmlWebpackPlugin`.
 Also a `link` tag is added to load the newly created `all.css` file.
-How :sunglasses: is that.
+How 😎 is that.
 So let us modify the template `index.html` in root folder as

 ```html
 <!doctype html>